brennanfee/linux-bootstraps/docs/debian-scripted-installer.md

 ## Overview

+The primary purpose for this script is to mimic the "Arch Way" of installing things for both Debian and Ubuntu distributions (and possibly some day, derivatives of those).
+These "Arch Way" scripts support far more complex and customizable scenarios then is possible with cloud-init or pre-seed environments, yet still maintain the ability to be fully automated.
+Frankly, I went down this path simply because the default installers provided by the distributions are just not flexible enough or are far too complex to work with, especially in their automated variations.

 ## Standard Installation Method

 The standard way of using the script is to boot to a prompt using a "live" server image of either Debian or Ubuntu and then running a few simple commands.
 Using live desktop images should work as well as you can run the necessary commands in a terminal window, however the extra time to load a full desktop is generally not worth it.
+It should be noted that no testing is in place for using live desktop images and so if you run into issues it is recommended to try a live server image first before filing a bug or seeking other help.

 ### Boot To Live Linux